Alstom Traxx

-Alstom Traxx (sold as Bombardier TRAXX before 2021) is a modular product platform of mainline diesel-electric and electric locomotives produced originally by Bombardier Transportation and later Alstom, which was built in both freight and passenger variants.
+Alstom Traxx (sold as Bombardier TRAXX before 2021) is a modular product platform of mainline diesel-electric and electric locomotives.
+It was produced originally by Bombardier Transportation and later Alstom, and was built in both freight and passenger variants.
 The first version was a dual-voltage AC locomotive built for German railways from the year 2000.
-Later types included DC versions, as well as quadruple-voltage machines, able to operate on most European electrification schemes: 1.5/3.0 kV DC and 15/25 kV AC.
+Later types included DC versions, as well as quadruple-voltage machines, able to operate on all four electrification schemes commonly used in Europe.
 The family was expanded in 2006 to include diesel-powered versions.
 Elements common to all variants include steel bodyshells, two bogies with two powered axles each, three-phase asynchronous induction motors, cooling exhausts on the roof edges, and wheel disc brakes.